 Compensation for Victims of Truck Accidents Involving Drug and Alcohol Use

-Here are some of the losses, also known as a damages, you can seek in a truck accident claim:
+Here are some of the losses, also known as damages, you can seek in a truck accident claim:

 - Past medical bills (doctor’s visits, prescription drugs, hospital stays, surgeries, physical therapy, etc.)